top of page

 Post 16

-A significant number of pupils in Upper School take up GCE Religious Studies.
-These pupils follow the CCEA specification.
+A significant number of students in Upper School take up GCE Religious Studies, which follows the CCEA specification.

 The following modules are offered: